wso2/carbon-kernel/docs/KernelFeatures/AddingNewTransports.md

 The Startup Order Resolver component in Kernel allows you to add transports and resolve them statically as well as dynamically.
 The Transport Manager component in Carbon will only be started once the relevant transports are already initialized.
 Therefore, the transport implementation should be defined as OSGi service components.
 Note that your transport can be registered as a single OSGi service or as multiple services.
 See the instructions on [resolving the component startup order](https://github.com/nilminiwso2/carbon-kernel-1/tree/master/core#resolving-the-component-startup-order).

 ## Managing transports using OSGi console commands
 After registering the new transport, the transports can be managed by the osgi command line.
 Use ‘help’ to list all the commands available.
-Following commands are available for the purpose of transport management.
+The following commands are available for the purpose of transport management.

     --Transport Management---
      startTransport <transportName> - Start the specified transport with <transportName>.